Swap to Street 2016: Four degrees of separation from Henry Ford himself (sort of)

 We have Henry Ford to thank for the 1931 Model A sedan body that we scored for this year’s “Swap to Street Challenge” at the AACA Hershey (Pa.)
 Fall Swap Meet.
 Before you mutter “Thanks, Captain Obvious,” it goes beyond the fact that Ford’s company built the thing in the first place.

 If Mr. Ford hadn’t supported Virgil D. White’s snowmobile conversion idea for the Model T, then White wouldn’t have created the Snowmobile Company in West Ossipee, N.H., almost 100 years ago.
-And if White hadn’t created the Snowmobile Company almost 100 years ago, Brian Moriarty never would have fallen in love with them.
-And if Moriarty had never fallen in love with them, he never would have become the go-to guy for all things snowmobile.
-And if Moriarty had never become the go-to guy for all things snowmobile, he wouldn’t have acquired an original snowmobile with a Model A body that didn’t fit it.
-And if he hadn’t acquired a Model A body that didn’t fit – one that he didn’t need, mind you – he never would have brought it to Hershey hoping “just to get rid of it.”
+And if White hadn’t created the Snowmobile Company almost 100 years ago, Brian Moriarty never would have fallen in love with them, buy an original Ford snowmobile with a Model A body that didn’t fit, and then bring that body to Hershey to sell to us.
 Hello, Brian, and thank you, Mr. Ford.

 Moriarty really got hooked in 1998 when received a call from a buddy who explained that there was an antique snowmobile available if they “picked it up today.”
 Moriarty argued he couldn’t possibly do it, but his buddy insisted, so he canceled a meeting and hit the road.
 “The body was rotted, the firewall was rotted and it was caving in on itself,” Moriarty said.
 “But it had brand new skis and tracks.
 I said, ‘I can rebuild that.’
 And five months later, we drove it out of the shop.”